vladvsnvsky/MyCustom-SAML-IdP/README.md

 3. Under `Login Experience` tab enable the option `Display connection as a button`
 4. Under `Applications`, enable the connection for the Tenant's `Default App`
 5. Go to `Getting Started` > Click on `Login Box` > `Try it out` and use the SAML Connection.
 ---
+⚠️Once Auth0 is configured, update the variable `AUTH0_DOMAIN` with your tenant's domain.
+---